Property Management

 Copied

-After months of waiting, the date is finally here: Your off-the-plans property now exists in the flesh and you get your invite to do a pre-settlement inspection.
+After months of waiting, the date is finally here: Your new build property now exists in the flesh and you get your invite to do a pre-settlement inspection.

 There is a lot more to a pre-settlement inspection than just rocking up to your property, checking it’s built, and calling it a day.